olivierfriard/boris_docs/index.rst

 In BORIS modifiers can also be added in different modifier sets [e.g. "play, social" may have a modifier set (#1) for "brothers" and another (#2) for "sisters"].
-In the case of using sets of modifiers, you can attach one modifier for each set.
+In the case of using sets of modifiers, you can select one/more modifier for each set.

 To add modifiers to a behavior, you need to double-click the **Modifiers** cell corresponding to the behavior you want to add the modifiers to.